-- Make sure you have a well-planned trail map or guide of the Annapurna Circuit trek with you.
-This will help you to not get lost.
+- Make sure you have a well-planned trail map or the Annapurna Circuit trek guide.
+This will help you not get lost.

 - Always ask the locals if you are not sure about the trail.

-- Don’t ask the locals about the distance and duration of the next destination as the timing will be different for what you will take.
+- Don’t ask the locals about the distance and duration of the next destination as the timing will differ for what you will take.

 - Always purify the water during the trail.

 - Carry some extra cash that will last throughout the treks.
 Since there are no ATM services in the mountains, it is better to prepare beforehand.